 I’ve journaled and read all my life and dreamed of writing creatively.
 I started my first short story at the age of thirty-five after my first son was born.
 It took me two years to finish.
 I picked up my first paintbrush at forty.
 Of all the things I’ve done, after my family, I’m most proud of my creative work.

-At present, I’m a member of the Arts Community of Easton (ACE), Lehigh Art Alliance, the SciArt Center, Pennwriters, and the Women’s Fiction Writers Association.
+At present, I’m a member of the Arts Community of Easton (ACE), The Lehigh Valley Arts Council, the SciArt Center, Pennwriters, and the Women’s Fiction Writers Association.